Global Research Alliance - The Livestock Research Group (GRA LRG co-chair)

 Eligibility

-To be eligible you will need to have extensive experience in the field of livestock research with an excellent understanding of livestock systems emissions.
-You will be working in a senior position at their respective institutions and have the needed support from their institution to meet the time and travel commitment associated with this grant.
-The time commitment associated with this post is 35 days per year (259 hours equivalent).
+This opportunity is only open to those who following the Expression Of Interest stage have been notified by email as eligible to apply.
+Non-eligible applications will not be considered.The applicant will need to have extensive experience in the field of livestock research with a good understanding of livestock systems emissions.
+They will be working in a senior position at their respective institutions and have the needed support from their institution to meet the time and travel commitment associated with this grant.
+The time commitment associated with this post is 35 days per year (259h equivalent).

 Objectives

-Please see Summary
+Please see summary

 Dates